SebastienBtr/Micro-express/services/README.md

 * Create its specification (see [specification](../specification)).
 * Generate the service with the generator (see [generator](../generator)).
 * Add the new documentation endpoints [here](documention/index.js).
-* Edit the `launcher.sh` and the `stop-all.sh` scripts to add this new service.
+* Edit all the `.sh` scripts to add this new service.
 * Implement the "TODOs" by following the bellow information about editing a service.
-* Use `yarn lint-check` to make sure there is no style issues, you can also install the eslint plugin in your editor of it is available
+* Use `yarn lint-check` to make sure there is no style issues, you can also install the eslint plugin in your editor if it is available
 * You might want to expose some routes with the [API gateway](../services/api-gateway).

 **Edit a service**